 Sometimes fabrics are left over for example from clothing collections.
 These surpluses, as well as the surplus dyes from our own printing production, are usually utilized as special products in our seasonal collections or campaigns like the bi-annual friendship sales.
-Furthermore, in 2021 we piloted a new concept – Marimekko Upcycled – that reworked the legendary Jokapoika shirt from earlier collections and introduced upcycled bags made by utilizing leftover fabrics from previous production runs.
+In 2022, a new home concept Marimekko Marimade was launched.
+All Marimekko Marimade products feature upcycled, recycled, or bio-based materials.
 Surplus fabric is also sold in Marimekko outlets to people who like to sew, and sometimes they are donated for example to nearby schools or day-care centers for children’s handicrafts.

 From the beginning of 2022, Rester Oy’s recycling facility in Paimio, Finland has been making new textile fibers from the end-of-life textiles of Marimekko’s own production, from the textile printing factory and sewing shop in Helsinki, Finland.
 Cooperation with Rester supports Marimekko’s goal of a value chain in line with circular economy.